techmyth/techmyth.github.io/content/posts/homelab-ootbi-vsa-initial-setup.en.md

 ![Text](/img/2024/homelab-ootbi-initial-setup/OOTBI-00.webp)

-Below is the process of creating the VM using the template downloaded from the `Object First` web site.
+Below is the process of creating the VM using the template downloaded from the `Object First` website.

 #### Deploying `OOTBI` through VMware vCenter